4deld/4deld.github.io/tabs/about.md

 I'm Korean, living in Seoul.

-Why is my blog in English?
-Because I reckon English is very significant for programmers.
+The reason why my blog is in English is because I reckon English is very significant for programmers.

 I want to study English hard.

-So, I'll try to write my posts in English
+So, I'll try to write my posts in English.

 I like problem solving, web programming, and swimming.